mauveferret/ISInCa/docs/console_mode.md

 `<combine>`      | *true, false*        |sets whether to combine files from one `<calc>` section (look for "Combine mode" further)
 `<dirSubname>`   | *angle, energy, ...* | adds an incident angle/energy... of calcs. to combine's mode dir `<combSum>`      | *W,Au,Fe,Cl,U,...*   | list of elements for **combSum** mode: summarizes combines The flags need some clarification.
 Monte-Carlo Codes like Scatter generate outputs which can't be opened with a plain text editors.
-So if you want to posptprocess this files by yourself, you need to transform the outputs to some readable format.
+So if you want to post-process this files by yourself, you need to transform the outputs to some readable format.
 For this `<getTXT>` was made.
-It doesn't provide any calculation, just transform ouputs of the codes to **txt* file with common **UTF-8** encoding.
+It doesn't provide any calculation, just transform outputs of the codes to **txt* file with common **UTF-8** encoding.
+This is useful for `SCATTER` code, which saves data in not readable binary format.
 Then, some codes like SDTrimSP generate several outputs files, which corresponds to different particle sort.
 In this way, if you only want to calculate energy spectrum of scattered, you don't have to process files with sputtered or displaced particles.
 So `<getSummary>` helps you to economy time for posprocessing, which can be very usefull for case of huge outputs.
-But you should understand that in this case no calculation of some constants would be provided, because not all of particles were postprocessed.
-For our example, you would't get sputter and displace coefficient.
+But you should understand that in this case no calculation of some constants would be provided, because not all particles would be postprocessed.
+For our example, you would not get sputter and displace coefficient.
 So if integral coefficients are important for you - leave the `<getSummary>` to be **true**, else - make it **false**.

 ```xml
 <pref>
     <getTXT>false</getTXT>